France to legalize IVF for lesbians, single women - WTMJ

-PARIS (AP) — France’s lower house of parliament is to definitively approve on Tuesday a law that will allow single women and lesbians access to medically assisted reproduction for the first time.
+PARIS (AP) — France’s lower house of parliament is set Tuesday to approve a law that will allow single women and lesbians access to medically assisted reproduction for the first time.

 The new law will expand access to fertility treatments such as artificial insemination and in vitro fertilization (IVF), currently reserved only for infertile heterosexual couples.

-In France, fertility treatments are free — which would now include lesbian couples and single women.
+In France, fertility treatments are free — and once the law passes this would also include lesbian couples and single women.

 Health Minister Olivier Veran said French authorities are getting ready to apply the new law as quickly as possible, so that the first children could be conceived by the end of the year.